International Human Rights (MA)

 - Explain how the forces of globalization can contribute to and detract from the realization of human rights.

-- Communicate findings through presentations, research papers and independent research project or thesis.
+- Communicate findings through presentations, research papers, and an independent research project or thesis.

-The 36 credit hours required for the Master of Arts (MA) degree in International Human Rights must include the following required courses:
+The 36 credit hours required for the MA in international human rights must include the following courses:

-- HRTS 5000 Introduction to International Human (3 hours
+- HRTS 5000 Introduction to International Human Rights (3 hours)

 - INTL 5000 Introduction to International Relations (3 hours)